lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verses 8-9.**

-1\.The Presence of God desired—
+1\.
+The Presence of God desired—

 a) That it may be signally manifested: "Arise" and enter.